This page was recently updated. What do you think about it? Let us know!.

 -

-For authenticated bucket read access, the authenticated AWS IAM user must have at minimum the permissions of
+After blocking all public access to the bucket, for read access, the authenticated AWS IAM user must have at minimum the permissions of

 s3:ListBucket